 In general, dynamical systems are analyzed for generic values of their parameters, with possible punctual bifurcation points corresponding to qualitative changes in the dynamics.
 Similarly, physicists analyze generic initial conditions.
 Sets of initial conditions lead to the same qualitative dynamics, and these sets are called the basin of attraction of this qualitative dynamics.

 These qualitative changes are another example of our discussion in the previous section: mathematics can treat a finite number of individual cases and an infinite number of generic cases.
 In some situations, there is a finite number of bifurcations, and a discussion of every individual case is possible.
 In other situations, the number of bifurcations is infinite, but their process is generic which makes an exhaustive analysis possible.
 We will expand on this point as it illustrates the plasticity of reasoning in terms of genericity and ultimately the importance of this concept.

 We will consider the paradigmatic example of the period doubling scenario in the case of the logistic map.
 These dynamics depend on a parameter

 This discussion applies mutadis mutandis to probabilistic models.
 In these models, sets of possibilities are endowed with probabilistic weights which are used to analyze the intended phenomena.
-Sets of
+Sets of possibilities with probability

 By contrast, we think that the relevant properties of symphonies are not generic or at least they are not generic properties of the set